 Caves under the Pietersberg in Maastricht

 The 127 meters high Pietersberg was our favorite Dutch mountain.
 But nowadays a stone quarry and a pit with pools of water bear witness of a mountain in decay.
 With a guide you can visit the 150 km long tunnels underneath the stone quarry.
 So your effort should not be climbing to the mountaintop but to descend into the tunnels and reach the deepest point underneath the mountain.

 The mountain is part of a Altiplano of marlstone.
 The ambivalent relationship of the Dutch with mountains is well demonstrated as we approach the Sint-Pietersberg.
 The Dutch cement company ENCI is deconstructing the mountain.
 The marl mountain provides Holland with the raw materials needed to produce cement.
 The company excavated the Altiplano at such high-speed that nature conservationists feared that in the future there only remains a hole in the ground.
 And strolling over the Altiplano around the Pietersberg you will discover ponds where today rare vegetation is discovered by divers.
-The conservationists stopped deconstruction of the highest Dutch mountain and its plateau to “a certain extend at some point in the future”.
+The conservationists stopped the deconstruction of this Dutch mountain and its plateau to “a certain extend at some point in the future”.

 Visit the caves under the Pietersberg.
 You must see Maastricht.